jishnuap/az-sb-client/README.md

-# Sample client to correlate messages using Azure Service Bus
+# Azure Service Bus Client

 This is a sample application to correlate messages using azure service bus